 Too much tourism can affect a country in some negative ways.
 Travel can cause pollution, travel can push people off their desirable land in favor of large, foreign-owned resorts, and travel can bring unwanted change to a country’s culture.
 Islands in the Caribbean Sea along big cruise ship routes can attest to this phenomenon.
 While tourism brings employment and money, it’s not all necessarily good news.

 One of Global Basecamps’ main goals is to change this.
 We don’t shy away from our mission of making travel more sustainable, and in few countries demonstrate the value of sustainable travel more than Peru.
 Historically, Peru’s economy has been driven by its natural mineral mining industry.
-In the later half of the 20th century, its economy was once again transformed, as Americans and Europeans heard of its cultural treasures, and tourism boomed.
-Treks, Amazon excursions, and other tours to Peru became a bucket list item.
+In the later half of the 20th century, its economy was once again transformed, as Americans and Europeans heard of its cultural treasures, and tourism boomed the best Peru tours quickly became a bucket list item.

 Along the way, Peru has learned some hard lessons.
 Traffic along the Inca Trail to Machu Picchu grew at an unsustainable rate, and the Inca sites along the Trail suffered for it.
 Peru quickly realized that preservation of its historic sites was as important as the tourism they attracted in the first place.
 Similarly, the local workers who drive the tourism industry are just as important.
 In a changing world, where growing potatoes and quinoa can no longer sustain a family, tourism is becoming one of the best paths to a professional career.
 Another of Global Basecamps’ main goals in Peru is to make sure that all our local guides, drivers and porters are paid a living wage.